dcarpintero/taxonomy-completion/README.md

 # Taxonomy Completion with Embedding Quantization and an LLM-based Pipeline: A Case Study in Computational Linguistics

 The ever-growing volume of research publications demands efficient methods for structuring academic knowledge.
 This task typically involves developing a supervised underlying scheme of classes and allocating publications to the most relevant class.
-In this article, we implement an end-to-end automated solution leveraging open-source embedding quantization and a Large Language Model (LLM) pipeline.
+In this article, we implement an end-to-end automated solution using embedding quantization (incl. a comprehensive analysis on scalar quantization) and a Large Language Model (LLM) pipeline.
 Our playground is a dataset of [25,000 arXiv publications](https://huggingface.co/datasets/dcarpintero/arxiv.cs.CL.25k) from Computational Linguistics (cs.CL), published before July 2024, which we aim to organize under a novel candidate scheme of cs.CL sub-classes.

 ## Methodology